 Every few months, the same headline appears in a new variation: 'Scientists have reversed aging'.
-An old mouse that restored its black fur, a drug that doubled the lifespan of worms, a 47-year-old billionaire injecting himself with the plasma of his 18-year-old son and declaring he lowered his biological age by five years.
+An old mouse that restored its black fur, a drug that doubled the lifespan of worms, a wealthy tech entrepreneur injecting himself with the plasma of his 17-year-old son as part of a rejuvenation protocol.
 The headlines are dizzying, and it's easy to believe the revolution is already here.
+By the way, that same entrepreneur reported himself that no benefit was detected from his son's plasma transfusion and stopped the experiment, a good reminder of how easy it is to jump from a single measurement to a dramatic conclusion.

-A broad review published by the New York Times on May 17, 2026, does something rare in a field full of excitement: it takes a step back and calmly asks, can we truly reverse aging, or are we confusing the lab with the headline?
-This is neither a cynical article nor a marketing piece.
-It is an honest attempt to paint the state of science as it is in 2026: real progress, enormous funding, and still no working pill.
+Amid the sea of media and scientific coverage in 2026, it's worth doing something rare in a field full of excitement: take a step back and calmly ask, can aging truly be reversed, or are we confusing the lab with the headline?
+Not with a cynical approach, nor a marketing one.
+An honest attempt to paint the state of science as it is in 2026: real progress, enormous funding, and still no working pill.

 What does 'reversing aging' even mean?